-Science is central to the lives of all people.
+Science is central to the lives of all Americans.
 Our science education program must prepare our students to be informed citizens and knowledgeable consumers.
-If the nation is to compete and lead in the global economy, and if American students are to be able to pursue expanding employment opportunities in science-related fields, all students must have a solid K-12 science education that prepares them for college and careers that involve science and science practices.
-Linden's hand-on program actively engages students in discovery and learning.
+If the nation is to compete and lead in the global economy and if American students are to be able to pursue expanding employment opportunities in science-related fields, all students in Linden must have a solid K-12 science education that prepares them for college and careers.

-The Next Generation standards are based on learning progressions that provide students with opportunities to investigate core ideas in science in increasingly complex ways over time.
+The latest standards are based on learning progressions that provide students with opportunities to investigate core ideas in science in increasingly complex ways over time.
 The target goals for the curriculum are to help students know and use scientific explanations of the natural world and the designed world; to understand the nature and development of scientific knowledge and technological capabilities; and to participate productively in scientific and engineering practices.